-The experiment employed a 2 (US Valence: positive vs. negative) \times 2 (CS-US Relation: causes vs. prevents) \times 2 (Time: Time 1 vs. Time 2) \times 2 (Condition: sleep vs. wake) mixed design, with the first three factors varying within participants and the last factor varying between participants.
-At Time 1, participants completed (1) an evaluative learning task, (2) a speeded choice task, and (3) an explicit memory test.
-At Time 2, participants completed the same choice task and memory test, followed by several supplemental questionnaires regarding chronotype and sleep quality (see Figure 1).

-The evaluative learning task and the speeded choice task were directly adapted from Heycke and Gawronski (2020), including all of the stimulus materials (see also Gawronski, in press; Gawronski & Brannon, in press).
-Participants in the wake condition completed the Time 1 session at ~9:00AM and the Time 2 session at ~9:00PM of the same day.
-Participants in the sleep condition completed the Time 1 session at ~9:00AM of the following day.
-Thus, the critical difference between the two conditions was the mapping of the two sessions with specific times of the day, and whether they had slept during the 12-hour retention interval (see Figure 1).
+The experiment employed a 2 (US Valence: Positive vs. Negative) $\times$ 2 (CS-US Relation: Causes vs. Prevents) $\times$ 2 (Time: Time 1 vs. Time 2) $\times$ 2 (Condition: Sleep vs. Wake) mixed design, with the first three factors varying within participants and the last factor varying between participants.
+At Time 1, participants completed (a) an evaluative learning task, (b) a speeded choice task, and (c) an explicit memory test.
+At Time 2, participants completed the same choice task and memory test, followed by several supplemental questionnaires regarding chronotype and sleep quality (see Figure 1A).
+The evaluative learning task and the speeded choice task were directly adapted from Heycke and Gawronski (2020), including all of the stimulus materials (see also Gawronski, 2021; Gawronski & Brannon, 2021).
+Participants in the wake condition completed the Time 1 session at $\sim$ 9:00 AM and the Time 2 session at $\sim$ 9:00 pm of the same day.
+Participants in the sleep condition completed the Time 1 session at $\sim$ 9:00 pm and the Time 2 session at $\sim$ 9:00 am of the following day.
+Thus, the critical difference between the two conditions was the mapping of the two sessions with specific times of the day, and whether they had slept during the 12-hr retention interval (see Figure 1A).

-Evaluative learning task.
-The materials included twelve images of hypothetical pharmaceutical products (CS), each of which was paired with one of twelve images depicting a positive or negative health condition (US) and relational information about whether the product causes or prevents the depicted health condition.
-Thus, the materials included four types of CS-Relation-US combinations (i.e., CS-causes-positive-US; CScauses-negative-US; CS-prevents-positive-US; CSprevents-negative-US) with three unique combinations of stimuli for each type.
+Evaluative Learning Task.
+The materials included 12 images of hypothetical pharmaceutical products (CS), each of which was paired with 1 of 12 images depicting a positive or negative health condition (US) and relational information about whether the product causes or prevents the depicted health condition.
+Thus, the materials included four types of CS-relation-US combinations (i.e., CS-causes-positive-US; CS-prevents-negative-US) with three unique combinations of stimuli for each type.
 The use of a given CS for pairings with positive versus negative USs and the relations causes versus prevents was counterbalanced by means of a Latin square.
-On each trial, a CS-Relation-US combination was presented for 3,000msec, followed by a 1,000msec inter-trial-interval.
-Participants completed 4 blocks of trials with each of the 12 CS-Relation-US combinations presented twice within each block, summing up to 96 trials.
+On each trial, a CS-relation-US combination was presented for 3,000 ms, followed by a 1,000 ms inter-trialinterval (Figure 1B).
+Participants completed four blocks of trials with each of the 12 CS-relation-US combinations presented twice within each block, summing up to 96 trials.
 Participants received the following instructions for the learning task: